Revised OCSE-157 Form and Instructions - Effective October 1, 2020

 SUBJECT: Implementation of Revised OCSE-157 Annual Data Report

-ATTACHMENT: OCSE-157 Form and Instructions
+ATTACHMENT: OCSE-157 Form and Instructions (no longer available)

 The Office of Management and Budget has approved the revised Child Support Annual Data Report (OCSE-157).
 State agencies administering child support programs under Title IV-D of the Social Security Act are required to submit the OCSE-157.
 The information from this form is compiled and presented in the Child Support Enforcement Annual Report to Congress and is used to compute individual state incentive and program performance measures.

 OCSE established a workgroup comprised of federal staff to review and update the form instructions for clarity and consistency with existing policy.
 On December 13, 2017, a notice for public comment on the revised OCSE-157 form was posted to the Federal Register on page 58615, Volume 82, Number 238 (PDF) Visit disclaimer page .
 In 2018, OCSE, with input from the workgroup, thoroughly analyzed all comments and finalized the newly revised form.
 We balanced the need to be responsive to comments with our need to maintain consistency with existing policy and the impact of the changes on systems.

 The effective date of this revised form and instructions is October 1, 2020.
 Attached is an advance copy to allow sufficient time for states to make any necessary programming changes.